 - Depreciation / devaluation = decrease in value of exchange rate.

-If inflation in the UK is relatively lower than elsewhere, then UK exports will become more competitive and there will be an increase in demand for Pound Sterling to buy UK goods.
-Also foreign goods will be less competitive and so UK citizens will buy less imports.
+If inflation in the UK is relatively lower than elsewhere, then UK exports will become more competitive, and there will be an increase in demand for Pound Sterling to buy UK goods.
+Also, foreign goods will be less competitive and so UK citizens will buy fewer imports.

-Therefore countries with lower inflation rates tend to see an appreciation in the value of their currency.
+- Therefore countries with lower inflation rates tend to see an appreciation in the value of their currency.
 For example, the long-term appreciation in the German D-Mark in the post-war period was related to the relatively lower inflation rate.

 If British goods become more attractive and competitive this will also cause the value of the exchange rate to rise.
 For example, if the UK has long-term improvements in labour market relations and higher productivity, good will become more internationally competitive and in long-run cause an appreciation in the Pound.
-This is similar factor to low inflation.
+This is a similar factor to low inflation.

 In 2010 and 2011, the value of the Japanese Yen and Swiss Franc rose because markets were worried about all the other major economies – US and EU.
-Therefore, despite low interest rates and low growth in Japan, the Yen kept appreciating.
+Therefore, despite low-interest rates and low growth in Japan, the Yen kept appreciating.
 In the mid-1980s, the Pound fell to a low against the Dollar – this was mostly due to the strength of Dollar, caused by rising interest rates in the US.

 Under some circumstances, the value of government debt can influence the exchange rate.
 If markets fear a government may default on its debt, then investors will sell their bonds causing a fall in the value of the exchange rate.
 For example, Iceland debt problems in 2008, caused a rapid fall in the value of the Icelandic currency.